realm/realm-js/contrib/guide-watchman.md

 When you the process is interrupted (<kbd>Ctrl</kbd>+<kbd>C</kbd>) the subscription is removed and the files are no longer being copied.

+## The order of execution is important

+In order for the CocoaPods to generate the right XCode project files, you'll need to run the watcher after `npm install` in the application but *before* running `pod install` in the `/ios` directory.
+If you mess this up, you'll have to re-run `pod install` after starting the `watch-from-dependency.js` script.

 ## Removing the project watch completely

 After exiting the script, a project watch on the Realm JS project will still exist.